Weighted sheaves and homology of Artin groups: Introduction

 Here $\XW$ (introduced in Section \ref{sec:weighted-sheaves-artin-groups}) is a finite CW-complex which is a deformation retract of the \emph{orbit space} associated to $\W$, and $\pi_1(\XW)=\GW$.
 When $\W$ is finite and in a few other cases $\XW$ it is known to be a $K(\GW,1)$, whereas this property is only conjectured in general \cite{deligne1972immeubles, brieskorn1973groupes, okonek1979dask, van1983homotopy, hendriks1985hyperplane, salvetti1987topology, salvetti1994homotopy, charney1995k, callegaro2010k, paris2012k}.

 Theorem \ref{cor:squarefree-torsion} can be seen as a result about the homology of the infinite cyclic covering of $\XW$ and its monodromy.
-It is known that the conclusion of such corollary holds for all Artin groups of finite type, due to geometric reasons (see Remark \ref{rmk:squarefree-torsion-finite-type}).
-Our construction provides a new combinatorial condition that applies to a wider class of Artin groups (including affine groups of type $\smash{\tilde A_n}$ and $\smash{\tilde C_n}$, and also others).
+It is known that the conclusion of this theorem holds for all Artin groups of finite type, due to geometric reasons (see Remark \ref{rmk:squarefree-torsion-finite-type}).
+Our construction provides a new combinatorial condition that applies to a wider class of Artin groups (including, among others, the affine groups of type $\smash{\tilde A_n}$ and $\smash{\tilde C_n}$).

-The methods we develop allow explicit and complete computations, in general in a more direct way with respect to other known methods.
+The methods we develop allow explicit and complete computations, in general in a more direct way compared to other known methods.
 We use them to compute the twisted homology in the case of affine Artin groups of type $\smash{\tilde{C}_n}$, obtaining the following result.